-- Request Shows the actual JSON request sent to the policy engine. - Response Contains the complete, high-verbosity response for the decision.
+- 6. Click the other tabs for additional details: - Request tab: Shows the JSON request sent to the decision engine, allowing you to confirm that the expected information was sent. - Response tab: Shows the complete, high-verbosity response for the decision.

-If the same comparison condition is attached to more than one rule in the policy subtree, the decision response only includes evaluation of the first occurrence of this condition.
-Despite only appearing once in the response, the decision service evaluates this condition wherever it is needed to make a decision.
-If the parent policy of the first instance of this condition is not applicable to the request, the decision response does not include evaluation of any rule containing this condition.
-This behavior is the same regardless of the rule's outcome (Permit, Deny, Not Applicable).
+If the same comparison condition is attached to more than one rule in the policy subtree, the decision response only includes the evaluation of the first occurrence of this condition.
+Although the condition is only included once in the response, the decision engine evaluates this condition wherever it's needed to make a decision.

+If the parent policy of the first instance of this condition isn't applicable to the request, the decision response doesn't include evaluation of any rule containing this condition.
+This behavior is the same regardless of the rule's outcome ( Permit , Deny , Not Applicable ).